 Demonstration of Gas Quality

-Upon First Gas’ written request at any time, the Interconnected Party shall promptly demonstrate to First Gas that it has sufficient facilities, monitoring and procedures in place to ensure that all gas it injects at a Receipt Point complies with the Gas Specification.
+The Interconnected Party will maintain in place and good working order adequate facilities, systems, procedures and monitoring to ensure that all gas it injects into the Transmission System complies with the Gas Specification.
+Upon First Gas’ written request at any time, the Interconnected Party shall promptly demonstrate to First Gas that it has adequate facilities, systems, procedures and monitoring in place to ensure that all gas it injects into the Transmission System complies with the Gas Specification.
+First Gas may publish on OATIS the results of any such demonstration and any associated report of its findings.

 If the Interconnected Party fails to comply with section 6.6 within a reasonable time, First Gas may:

-require the Interconnected Party to immediately cease injecting gas until it does comply with section 6.6; and/or
+require the Interconnected Party to immediately cease injecting gas until it does comply with section 6.6 (and the Interconnected Party shall do so); and/or

-subject to the relevant provisions of section 13, enter that Receipt Point, or any facility owned or operated by the Interconnected Party that is a source of gas injected at that Receipt Point, at any reasonable time to undertake such reasonable inspections, inquiries, sampling or testing of gas to determine the Interconnected Party’s compliance with section 6.6.
+subject to the relevant provisions of this Agreement, enter that Receipt Point, or any land or facility owned or operated by the Interconnected Party that is a source of gas injected at that Receipt Point, at any reasonable time to undertake such reasonable inspections, inquiries, sampling or testing of gas to determine the Interconnected Party’s compliance with section 6.6.

 The Interconnected Party shall pay all First Gas’ reasonable costs incurred in exercising its rights under section 6.7(b).